simoneeejw/CW2025/README.md

 6. **Run Tests**:
    - Execute the test suite: `mvn test`
-   - This runs all JUnit tests to verify functionality.
+   - This runs all JUnit tests to verify functionality (60 tests).

 No additional dependencies or special settings are required beyond the standard Java and Maven installations.
 If you encounter issues, ensure your PATH environment variables are correctly set for Java and Maven.